open-dis/opendis7-source-generator/README.md

 14. **Choose "5 make entities"** from the run configurations list
 15. **Run Project** from the `Run` menu

+	This step takes a while since there are over 20000 entity classes.

 16. **Clean and Build Project** from the `Run` menu

 	This step takes a while since there are over 20000 entity classes.